Procedures for child custody and parent-time evaluations

 1. Each parent returns the signed consent and fee agreement.
-The court order and payment deposit (retainer) are received.
+The court order and retainer are received.

-4. I will review documents you provide me that you think are relevant to the question of custody.
-This could include court documents, letters, emails, or text messages between the parties, supervised exchange notes, prior psychological evaluations, police reports, Facebook data, DOPL controlled substance database reports, etc. Reviewing documents is quite time-consuming, so please limit documents to those that prove a point that isn’t known from other sources or that would be important to the custody recommendation.
+4. I will review documents you provide me that you think are relevant to the question of custody, parenting quality and co-parenting ability.
+This could include court documents, letters, emails, or text messages between the parties, supervised exchange notes, prior psychological evaluations, police reports, Facebook data, DOPL controlled substance database reports, child protective services reports, etc. Reviewing documents is quite time-consuming, so please limit documents to those that prove a point that isn’t known from other sources or that would be important to the custody recommendation.
 It is helpful if you can attach a note that explains what you think I will learn from reviewing the document.

 6. I will contact collaterals that each parent has identified as having relevant information to share.
 I will decide which suggested collaterals to contact.
 The Collateral Contact Form on my website collects the needed information.

 7. I will then want to have dinner at each parent’s home with the children present.
 Ideally, this will be just a typical dinner, though I would ask to have the TV off and that the family members sit together at a table so I can observe family interaction.
 Please don’t prepare anything special or out of the ordinary.
 The purpose is to see how the children interact with each parent during a routine, daily family event.
 I will not want to be the focus of the dinner, but to observe the family function, so don’t feel the need to entertain me.
 It is ideal if you can interact as a family as you would if I was not present.
 During this visit, I will ask the children to give me a tour of the home, yard, and perhaps, neighborhood.